cloudfoundry-attic/oss-docs/resources.md

 ## File a Bug [file] ##

-To file a bug against Cloud Foundry Open Source and its components sign up and use our bug tracking system: [http://cloudfoundry.atlassian.net](http://cloudfoundry.atlassian.net)
+To file a bug against Cloud Foundry Open Source and its components, sign up and use our bug tracking system: [http://cloudfoundry.atlassian.net](http://cloudfoundry.atlassian.net)

 ## OSS Contributions [oss] ##